We’ve all heard sermons on Jesus’ parable of the sower, told in Matthew 13, Mark 4, and Luke 8. He told the crowd, “listen if you have ears.”

 The sooner we obey what God has told us to do, the sooner our threshing will come to an end.

 Hezekiah’s tunnel.
 Photo by Tamar Hayardeni.
-Public domain from Wikimedia Commons
+Wikimedia Commons